nickfreemandesign/serverless-portfolio/README.md

-# nickfreemandesign
+# Serverless Portfolio
-Design and Software services and portfolio for Nick Freeman Design, LLC
+Get an online portfolio up and running using serverless architecture